Remote Passenger Crash Survival

 Special situations

-- Get out calmly, don’t inflate a lifejacket until you’re clear of the aircraft
+- Exit calmly, do not inflate a lifejacket until clear of the aircraft

 - Stay with the group